 Turkey Country Report

-An obstructive bureaucracy and commonplace corruption remain operational weaknesses, particularly for companies seeking either state tenders or business permits without a political connection.
+An obstructive bureaucracy and commonplace corruption remain operational weaknesses, particularly for companies seeking either state tenders or business permits – both ministerial and municipal – without a political connection.
 Bureaucratic inefficiency was further exacerbated by the upheaval of Turkey's legal institutions after the 16 April 2017 constitutional referendum, adding to existing instability resulting from the government's extensive purges in late 2016.
 Although striking rights are constitutionally enshrined, labour strikes and work stoppages in practice remain uncommon in Turkey, given the domination of the labour market by "yellow" labour unions that enjoy close relations with the government, as well as the suppression of strike action through law enforcement.

 Fighting between the Kurdistan Workers' Party (Partiya Karkerên Kurdistanê: PKK) and the government in the country's southeast has abated after reaching a peak in mid-2016.
 Likely targets for the PKK in the southeast are security forces assets and personnel, as well as pipelines and hydropower plants.
 Meanwhile, there remains an elevated risk of improvised explosive device (IED) and shooting attacks by PKK affiliates and Islamic State militants in major cities like Istanbul and Ankara.
 Both groups are likely to target the security forces, while the Islamic State is equally likely to target touristic locations, airports, and malls, although its intent will probably remain unmatched by its capacity.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.